saitejavv/Automated_Banker_Cpp/README.md

 # Automated_Banker_Cpp

-An automated banker who deals with different types of bank accounts transactions.
+An automated banker who deals with different types of bank account transactions.